vippsas/vipps-magento/docs/FAQ.md

 ## Why are some orders missing in Adobe Commerce?

-This scenario is possible for express payment flow.
-Unlike a regular payment, order is not created before redirecting to Vipps Landing page.
+It is possible for some orders to be missing when using the Express payment flow because, unlike a regular payment, the order is not created before redirecting to
+Vipps MobilePay Landing page.
 If the transaction was successfully initiated by client, a new record with a quote ID and reserved order ID will be created in DB table `vipps_quote`.
 This can be helpful to find a status of a transaction.

 ## How do I enable Vipps Payment for Klarna Checkout